syncfusion-content/javascript-docs/js/Grid/Columns.md

 ![](columns_images/columns_img3.png)

-# Column-header customization by external action
+# Columnheader customization by external action

 We can customize the columns header element by external action using the following methods,